 2. Be confident

-As I read more and more of Marcus’s work, I began to see his confidence shine through.
+As I read more and more of Mark’s work, I began to see his confidence shine through.

 “I’ve realised that you are never going to inspire or motivate someone to change their life unless you truly believe that you’re the person to make them change”